Written by Carrie Jensen on behalf of One Truckee River (updated by Laudan Chaffin)

 Why does it matter?

 The Truckee River is the lifeblood of our community in the Truckee Meadows!
-Without this river, we wouldn’t have water for drinking, for irrigating our yards, for growing our food, or for swimming and recreating in.
-And did you know that the Truckee River is part of a very unique terminal basin, with no water flowing to the ocean?
+Without this river, we wouldn’t have water for drinking,irrigating our yards, growing our food, or swimming and enjoying.
+Also, the Truckee River is part of a very unique terminal basin, which means none of its water flows to the ocean.
 Only about 5% of all watersheds in the world are terminal basins!
 This accounts for many rare, endemic fish species, like Lahontan cutthroat trout and cui-ui in Pyramid Lake.
-It also means any pollution that flows into these watersheds stays there, which can have harmful cumulative impacts on plants and wildlife as well as society.
-And a lot of pollutants come from our landscapes and flow through the storm drain system to our local waterways — like oil from car leaks, soapy water from washing cars in the driveway, sediments, fertilizers, pesticides, and even pet waste.
+It also means any pollution that flows into these watersheds stays there.
+This can result in harmful impacts on plants and wildlife as well as our community.
+Many pollutants can come from our own gardens and flow through the storm drain systems to our local waterways — like oil from car leaks, soapy water from washing cars in the driveway, sediments, fertilizers, pesticides, and even pet waste.

 As shown in this drainage in north Reno, pollutants flowing through storm drains can build up quickly in waterways.
 Nitrogen and phosphorus from synthetic fertilizers used in the landscape can contribute to algae blooms, which deplete the water’s oxygen levels when the algae decay making it difficult for fish and other aquatic species to survive.
 Carrie Jensen